-We require a minimum notice of four weeks for booking a SP.
+We require a minimum notice of 4 to 6 weeks for booking a SP.
 Once the request is received, the Standardized Patient Program Coordinator will review the needs and respond to the requestor.

 Each request will be reviewed to determine our involvement.
 The Standardized Patient Professional reserves the right to decline any request based on scheduling conflicts, lack of resources or failure to meet request deadlines.

-How do I provide feedback to the program about the Standardized Patient I booked?
+Providing feedback to the Program about the Standardized Patient

 The form will be reviewed by the Standardized Patient Program Coordinator and issues identified will be addressed as necessary.